Janet (album): Singles

-The album's massive popularity at the time of its release made it one of the first instances in which an album's songs would chart prior to them being released as proper singles.
+The album's popularity at the time of its release made it one of the first instances in which album tracks charted before being released as singles.
 "Throb", which would eventually be released as a B-side to "Any Time, Any Place" in June 1994, charted an entire year before due to unsolicited radio airplay, reaching number 66 on the Radio Songs Chart.
-Similarly, the album cut "Where Are You Now" reached number 30 on the same chart, being present on the chart for 37 weeks.
+Similarly, the album cut "Where Are You Now" reached number 30 on the same chart, remaining on the chart for 37 weeks.
 Bonus track "One More Chance" also received unsolicited airplay toward the end of the album's rollout.

 Jackson's music video for "If" was staged as a futuristic Asian nightclub, with spy cameras monitoring the intimate interactions of patrons within their private boudoirs.
 The video is an elaborate metaphor for the single's message of sexual fantasy, desire and voyeurism.
 The video was directed by Dominic Sena, who previously worked with Jackson on music videos for Rhythm Nation 1814.
 René Elizondo Jr. directed the videos for "That's The Way Love Goes", and "Again".
 Videos for "Any Time, Any Place" and "You Want This" were directed by Keir McFarlane.

-A video compilation was released on VHS and LaserDisc on November 3, 1994, which includes the videos and its alternate cuts for "That's the Way Love Goes", "If", "Again", "Any Time, Any Place" and "You Want This".
+A video compilation was released on VHS and LaserDisc on November 3, 1994, which includes the videos and alternate cuts for "That's the Way Love Goes", "If", "Again", "Any Time, Any Place" and "You Want This".